-Cvrus Harris said: "Indigenous Knowledge is through memory and passing down that information through voice.
-Putting this [findings from I kaagvik Sikukun] together in
+Cyrus Harris said: "Indigenous Knowledge is throug memory and passing down that information through voice.
+Putting this [findings from Ikaagvik Sikukun] together in will help the younger generation catch up."

 Observations can't stop here

 Efforts to respond and adapt to climate change in the Arctic must be guided by long-term environmental monitoring.
 For this reason, the Elders emphasized the importance of continuous and unbroken data gathering in Kotzebue Sound.
 Many science projects are funded for relatively short periods.
 For example, Ikaagvik Sikukun is only a five year project, but the changes documented will continue into the future.
 This is one of the many reasons why strong partnerships between scientists and Indigenous communities are so critical.